Wander West Michigan

 Kent County

-Fruit Ridge Farm: 11966 Fruit Ridge NW, Kent City, MI.
+• Fruit Ridge Farm: 11966 Fruit Ridge NW, Kent City, MI.
 Located just minutes northwest of Grand Rapids, in the heart of Michigan’s fruit-growing region, known as “The Ridge.”
 On The Ridge, you’ll find an abundance of apple orchards, farm markets, and cider mills.
 The proximity of ‘The Ridge’ to Lake Michigan, combined with the rolling hills and heavy clay soil, make this an ideal place to grow apples and other fruit!
 Hayrides, a corn maze, and more complement the U-pick experience.

-Grange Avenue Market and Upick Orchard: 1900 13 Mile Road Northeast, Rockford, MI 49341.
+• Grange Avenue Market and Upick Orchard: 1900 13 Mile Road Northeast, Rockford, MI 49341.
 Offering honeycrisp apples, the most sought-after variety, along with Brookfield Gala, JonaGold, and Rising Sun Fuji!
 They even provide the buckets and bags for ease in picking!

 Muskegon County

-Dietrichs Harvest Basket: 17485 Apple Avenue, Casnovia, MI.
+• Dietrichs Harvest Basket: 17485 Apple Avenue, Casnovia, MI.
 Lots of u-pick options ranging from asparagus to blueberries and sweet corn to peaches, apples, and pumpkins.
 Not to mention, this place is a solid contender with wagon rides, picnic areas, and a petting zoo!

-Kooistra Orchards: 11694 S. Maple Island Rd., Twin Lake, MI.
+• Kooistra Orchards: 11694 S. Maple Island Rd., Twin Lake, MI.
 Technically in Newaygo County, Kooistra Orchards has been a favorite of local families and neighbors who love their pick of tasty and fresh apples since 2008.
 Many families have been enjoying the Kooistra Orchards for generations.

 Ottawa County

-DK Orchards: 18203 8th Ave, Conklin, MI.
+• DK Orchards: 18203 8th Ave, Conklin, MI.
 Enjoy a variety of produce, with apples being the main fruit they grow.
 Their wide varieties range from Gala to McIntosh, Empire, Jonathan, Northern Spy, Red Delicious, Early Fuji, Snow Sweet, Jonagold, Golden Delicious, Ida Red, and Honeycrisp!
 You can also pick peaches and blueberries while picking up pumpkins, gourds, corn, and other vegetables.

-Crane Orchards: 6054 124th Ave., Fennville, MI.
+• Crane Orchards: 6054 124th Ave., Fennville, MI.
 This u-pick farm not only has u-pick apples, peaches, and cherries, but it also offers the chance to ride a cow train!
 Their 20-acre corn maze is one of the biggest around.
 New this year is a magical holiday drive-through light show, coming in November.
 With a mile of lit winter wonderland, experience the orchard like never before and enjoy holiday magic from the comfort of your car.

-Are you ready for the 2024 season at the Frederik Meijer Gardens?
+Are you ready for the 2025 season at the Frederik Meijer Gardens?
 Wander West is ready for you and has the wonderful details listed below!
-From the whimsical winter walks, to Forest of Dreams and into the Spring when Butterflies start blooming like flowers – the Gardens have something for every season.
-There are even some educational lectures on the books coming up if you enjoy learning about your local nature and the critters that are housed through the year at the Gardens.To make it easy for you, we’ve laid out the amazing events coming up this year.
+From the cozy tales in the library to Complex Sculptor exhibitions as well as summer programs and more!
+Of course, the annual Butterflies are Blooming for the Spring – the Gardens have something for every season.
+There are even some educational lectures on the books coming up if you enjoy learning about your local nature and the critters that are housed through the year at the Gardens.
+You can also enjoy a peaceful tea-time in the Japanese tea house.
+There are really so many events this year, it’s hard to keep up… so, we made it easy for you!
+We’ve laid out the amazing events coming up this year below, so scroll through to find your favorites..

 Make sure to save this post so you don’t miss out on any of this year’s events and share with a friend that would go with you for a fun outing.

-Disclaimer: Affiliate links are used, which means if you purchase via my link, I receive a small commission at no additional cost to you!
+DisclaimerAffiliate links are used, which means if you purchase via my link, I receive a small commission at no additional cost to you!
 I only recommend products I use and love!

-Winter Nights at Meijer Gardens
+Winter Nights at Meijer Gardens: Tuesdays, 5-9 pm

 Enjoy experimental nights featuring unique food, drinks and entertainment on Tuesday evenings this winter in the Garden Pavilion.
 More info at: MeijerGardens.org/winter